howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 ### Annotation

-The paper presents several new advanced thought experiments of the twin paradox and the results of their analysis.
+The paper presents several new advanced thought experiments similar to the twin paradox and the results of their analysis.

 It is shown that it is possible to conduct a couple of thought experiments in which all the accelerations and relative speeds of the objects of investigation will be identical from the point of view of relativity theory.
 However, opposite results will be obtained from a specialized third-party observer, which can be confirmed experimentally.
 In addition, according to the theory of relativity, for each of these thought experiments, the results calculated by one of the "twin" will contradict the results calculated by the other "twin", which is impossible in reality.

-As a result, it is demonstrated that Einstein's theory of relativity does not allow solving all variants of the twin paradox using exclusively its own methods and mathematical framework.
+As a result, it is demonstrated that Einstein's theory of relativity does not allow solving all variants of thought experiments similar to the twin paradox using exclusively its own methods and mathematical framework.
 ### Introduction

 The twin paradox is the thought experiment which was invented after Einstein formulated the special theory of relativity (STR).
 In this experiment, it is not clear which object is experiencing time dilation [1,2,3,4,5,6,7].
 Then several scientists pointed out that there is no paradox.
 They have come up with a number of methods to explain what is happening in this thought experiment [8,9,10,11,12,13].
 However, these methods use additional means that are not related to the special theory of relativity.

 If we consider solutions exclusively within the framework of Einstein's special theory of relativity, then they are valid only for a narrow range of cases and are in general incorrect.
 Let's conduct a thought experiments to prove it.

-### New advanced versions of the twin paradox thought experiments
+### New advanced versions of thought experiments similar to the twin paradox

 For further description, it is necessary to introduce a new term.